naalit/wasm-vk/README.md

 # wasm-vk
-`wasm-vk` is be a command-line tool and Rust library to transpile WebAssembly into Vulkan SPIR-V.
+`wasm-vk` is a command-line tool and Rust library to transpile WebAssembly into Vulkan SPIR-V.
 It uses [`parity-wasm`](https://crates.io/crates/parity-wasm) to parse WASM and represent it internally, and [`rspirv`](https://crates.io/crates/rspirv) to emit SPIR-V.
+It makes no attempt to produce *optimized* SPIR-V - using spirv-opt after is probably a good idea.

 # Why
 WebAssembly was never meant just for the Web, it's meant to be used on many different platforms.